September 26th to November 28th (10 weeks) 2017

 Angelina Kornecka (Butoh and Art)

-Angelina is a trained visual artist, and began her Butoh studies with Rotie, and has since gone on to make her own movement works, often with costume and visual images.
-Her teaching draws upon this relation between 'visual' image and the body.
+Angelina is a visual and performance artist, exhibited and performed nationally and internationally since completing MA in Academy of Fine Arts in Katowice/Poland.
+She began her Butoh studies with Marie-Gabrielle Rotie, and has since gone on to make her own movement, within the rhetoric of minimalism and visual images.

 Yuka Negoro (Post Butoh/Improvisation)